 How to: Target a Version of the .NET Framework

-This document describes how to create a project that targets a version of the .NET Framework, and how to change the targeted framework in an existing project.
+This document describes how to create a project that targets a version of the .NET Framework, and how to change the targeted version in an existing Visual Basic, Visual C#, or Visual F# project.
 For information about how to change the .NET Framework version for C++ projects, see How to: Modify the Target Framework and Platform Toolset.

 In Express Editions of Visual Studio, a .NET Framework version or profile cannot be specified when a project is created.
-However, you can later retarget the project to any installed .NET Framework version.
+However, in an existing project, you can change the target to any installed .NET Framework version.

 The following steps show how to target a version of the .NET Framework when you create a project.
-The set of available project templates depends on the framework version you select.
+The set of available project templates depends on the .NET Framework version you select.

 To target a version of the .NET Framework when you create a project